JoeyBryson/joey_AES/BUILD.md

 make tests
 ```

-Run invividual test files with
+Run individual test files with

 ```bash
 make <test_name>
 ```

-test names correspond to the file names in test-code without the extentions.
+test names correspond to the file names in test-code without the extensions.
 Use w=1 for testing the windows version(from linux OS).

 ## Notes